wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.0.4 =
+* Corrected an issue with undefined index error.

 = 1.0.3 =
 * Corrected an issue with the animation in fade and loop where some sites were just seeing the loading gif with no image showing up.